Bacon has always had my heart.

 I got my fix of greasy flat-top beef in other places, so when we would enjoy cookout-style cuisine at home, I was all for the leaner handhelds.
 My dad, a mega advocate for fresh herbs, always found a way to flavor the meat so that it came out anything but bland.

-But while turkey burgers were a staple of my childhood diet, sausage certainly was not.
+But while turkey burgers and meatballs were a staple of my childhood diet, sausage certainly was not.
 At the time, nearly all packaged versions were made with pork, and I simply didn’t care for it.

 Bacon was my best friend.